-For more photos of finished cattle have a look at the AHDB Virtual Selection programme, which shows how 'live' cattle look at different points in the classification grid.
+For more photos of finished cattle have a look at the AHDB Beef & Lamb BRP Virtual Selection programme, which shows how 'live' cattle look at different points in the classification grid.

-Visit virtualbeefandlamb.ahdb.org.uk to access the program.
+Visit beefandlamb.ahdb.org.uk/returns/tools to access the program.